DRSchlaubi/omsi-version-manager/README.md

 - Rename your current OMSI installation to something like `OMSI 2 - base game`

 # Create new copy (run this from the base game folder)
+- (If you already have a version activated delete the OMSI 2 symlink in your steam folder and then uninstall all DLCs in Steam)
 - Exist Staem
 - Open and administrative Powershell in your OMSI folder
 - Run `.\new-copy.ps1 'Omsi - France'` or simmilar depending on what installation you want to create